Who We Are

 Lawrence G. Hamann

-Prior to assuming the role of Head of Drug Discovery Sciences for Takeda in June 2020, Larry was Corporate VP for Chemistry at Celgene/BMS, where he oversaw medicinal and computational chemistry, biochemistry, structural and chemical biology and screening.
-In his 28 years in drug discovery, his teams have advanced 18 molecules into the clinic in oncology, immunology, metabolic diseases, virology, and neurology.
+Larry Hamann is currently Co-Founder, President and CEO of Interdict Bio, a new venture-backed stealth mode biotech company.
+Previously, Larry was Global Head, Drug Discovery Sciences at Takeda Pharmaceuticals, with responsibility for Medicinal and Computational Chemistry, Computational Biology, Omics platforms, Biochemistry and Biophysics, Structural and Chemical Biology and Compound Management/Screening.
+Prior to assuming the role of Head of Drug Discovery Sciences for Takeda, Larry was Corporate VP for Chemistry at Celgene/BMS, where he oversaw medicinal and computational chemistry, biochemistry, structural and chemical biology and screening.
+In his 30 years in drug discovery, his teams have advanced 18 molecules into the clinic in oncology, immunology, metabolic diseases, virology, and neurology.
 Included among these are the anti-diabetic drug ONGLYZA™, the anti-hepatitis-C drug DAKLINZA™, and the RNA splicing modulator branaplam for treating spinal muscular atrophy.
 Prior to Celgene, he was Executive Director, Global Discovery Chemistry at Novartis, after stints at Bristol-Myers Squibb and Ligand Pharmaceuticals.
-In August of 2017, he was awarded he American Chemical Society’s Heroes of Chemistry Award.
-Larry is currently based in Boston.
+In August of 2017, he was awarded the American Chemical Society’s Heroes of Chemistry Award.
+Larry is currently based in San Francisco.

 Founder and CSO, Kezar Life Sciences; U-M PhD (’99) Cellular and Molecular Biology; University of California, Davis BS (’94) Biochemistry